mjul/cucumber-tutorial/README.md

 folder, and the step definition that binds the feature file to executable test code in the `features/step_definitions` folder.

+For example, to test that we can open a position in a currency trading application, you could write a feature like this:

+    Feature: Open Position
+      In order to open a position
+      As a trader
+      I want to send a trade order

+      Scenario: Market Order
+        Given that my position in EURUSD is 0 at 1.34700 And the market for EURUSD is at [1.34662;1.34714] When I submit an order to BUY 1000000 EURUSD at MKT Then a trade should be made at 1.34714
+        And my position should show LONG 1000000 EURUSD at 1.34714

+That is you specification.
+Now add step definitions to the `features/step_definitions` folder to connect the specification mini-language thus invented to code by matching a regex to the "given" text and returning a function of the values matched by the regex, e.g.

+    (Given #"^that my position in (\w{6}) is (\d+) at ([\d.]+)$" (fn [cross qty price]
+             (dosync
+               (set-position! cross qty price))))

+You can define Cucumber features in many languages.
+Here is the Danish version of the example above, from the file `features/open_posiiton_da.feature`:

+    #language: da
+    Egenskab: Åbn position
+      For at åbne en position
+      Som en valutahandler
+      Ønsker jeg at afgive en handelsordre

+      Scenarie: Markedsordre
+        Givet at min position i EURUSD er 0 købt til kurs 1,34700 Og markedsprisen for EURUSD er [1,34662;1,34714]
+        Når jeg afgiver en ordre om at KØBE 1000000 EURUSD til MARKEDSPRIS Så skal en handel ske til kurs 1,34714
+        Og og min position skal være LANG 1000000 EURUSD købt til kurs 1,34714

 ## Installation